 If you see this warning, we highly recommend first pinning down any courses required for your major.

 Campus change warning

 A warning icon—an exclamation mark inside a triangle—will pop up in the timetable if two courses adjacent in time (60 minutes or less between them) are offered in two different locations.
 This warns you to ensure adequate travel time between campuses.

 Choosing session and course location

-If you select courses that are offered on week days, they will get displayed in a five-day timetable grid from Monday to Friday.
-If any of the courses you are interested in is offered on weekends, it will be plotted in a six- or seven-day calendar - from Sunday to Saturday depending on the day your course is offered.
+If you select courses offered only on week days, they will get displayed in a five-day timetable grid from Monday to Friday.
+If any of the courses you are interested in are offered on weekends, they will be plotted in a six- or seven-day calendar (including Sunday and/or Saturday) depending on the day(s) your course is offered.
 Be sure to look at the top row of your timetable to see which columns correspond to which days of the week.

 Narrowing down your results

 There are three simple ways to narrow your results and find your best schedule:

 - Save favourite choices by clicking those courses in the grid to pin them.
 This prioritizes that specific course and arranges your other course options around it.
 When all your courses are pinned, the number of generated results is get reduced to one: your desired timetable.
 To remove a pin, just click that course again.
 (See Pin courses to schedule, above, for more methods of pinning and unpinning.)